Wazi2025/Wazi2025/README.md

 Right now, I'm working on a text adventure like the old Infocom classics (Stationfall, Planetfall, The Lurking Horror, Plundered Hearts, the Zork games and many more).
 It uses Classes (and of course, object instantiation.
 C# is OOP, not COP;-) for the rooms and the player.
 Stay tuned.

+Currently training with [JobLoop](https://www.jobloop.no) (shout-out to the Backenders 👨‍💻) and loving every minute of it.

 ## 📈 GitHub Stats
 ![Jan's GitHub Stats](https://github-readme-stats.vercel.app/api?username=Wazi2025&show_icons=true&theme=tokyonight)